 Child contact arrangements

 The Council does not usually arrange access, custody, contact, or residence.
-A parent must make safe decisions that are in the best interests of the child.
+Parents need to make safe choices that are best for their child.

 - National Association of Child Contact Centres (NACCC).
-Child contact centres are neutral places.
-Children can spend time with one or both parents and sometimes other family members.
+Child contact centres are safe and neutral places.
+Children can spend time there with one or both parents or sometimes other family members.

 -

 Coram Children’s Legal Centre.
-This is a national charity.
-It offers Child Law Advice affecting children and young people.
-It advises on the law.
+This charity offers Child Law Advice about children and young people.

-- Residence - This page explains the law on deciding where a child is to live including the different types of living arrangements and applying to court to formalise arrangements.
+- Residence: This page explains the law about choosing where a child will live.
+It talks about different types of living arrangements and how to ask the court to make a decision if needed.

 -